dcip23e07/Python-Databases-Overview-filesystem/README.md

 - Open the existing json data file in the read mode (`r`).
 - Print the data to the screen.

-- Your result may be look like that:
+- Your result may be look like the result below:

 ```
 {"name": "arif", "role": "teacher"}
 ```

-### Dependencies for Exercises 5 and 6.
+### Dependencies for The Next Exercise.

 Please install the dependecies for some of the utility functions to run